jshardy/8080-Emulator/README.md

 of my knowledge gained from school, from the basic bit banging to higher level OOP concepts.

 How to run:<br>
 Make sure Java runtime is installed.<br>
 Download the Emulator.jar and run with java -jar Emulator.jar OR double click on Emulator.jar<br>
+<a href="https://github.com/jshardy/8080-Emulator/blob/master/Emulator.jar">Emulator.jar Download</a>

  <br>Select Play/Pause, use arrow buttons to navigate and space bar to shoot.

 <br>TODO: Redo GUI in JavaFX